Large-conductance mechanosensitive channel: Biological role

 Physical impacts or vibrations, though crucial for animals, have little effect on microbes such as E. coli.
 In comparison, osmotic force greatly affects individual cells or microbes within their aquatic environment.
-When bacteria is under osmotic downshock, which is during the transition from media of high osmolarity to low, water inflow gives rise to a substantial increase in the turgor pressure, which is capable of bursting the cell envelope.
+When bacteria are under osmotic downshock, which is during the transition from media of high osmolarity to low, water inflow gives rise to a substantial increase in the turgor pressure, which is capable of bursting the cell envelope.
 Mechanosensitive channels are major pathways for the release of cytoplasmic solutes to achieve a rapid reduction of the turgor pressure, therefore avoiding lysis.
-Gene disruption experiments confirmed that either MscL or MscS channels can rescue bacteria from a strong osmotic shock, while a double knockout of both channels lead to lysis.
+Gene disruption experiments confirmed that either MscL or MscS channels can rescue bacteria from a strong osmotic shock, while a double knockout of both channels led to lysis.

 The role of MscL as a defense mechanism against osmotic shocks indicates its evolutionary importance even during the early phase of biological history.
 Together with MscS, MscL, or its homologs, has been found in bacteria, archaea, fungi, and higher plants, but not animals.
 Although bacterial and archaeal mechanosensitive channels differ in conductive and mechanosensitive properties, they share similar gating mechanisms triggered by mechanical force transmitted via the lipid bilayer.
 Although MscL and MscS share similar transmembrane domain and cytoplasmic domain, the overall arrangements of the polypeptide folds in these MS channels are distinct, indicating that they do not share a common evolutionary ancestor.